 Currently, Debt Service consumes more than ten percent of the general operating budget.
-Because the District utilized Capital Appreciation Bonds (CAB) as a funding vehicle, reducing the annual debt service to an acceptable level without adversely impacting operations is doubtful; and the District's ability to meet future capital needs, due to aging buildings and the changing role of technology in education, is bleak.
+Because the District utilized Capital Appreciation Bonds (CAB) as a funding vehicle, reducing the annual debt service to an acceptable level without adversely impacting operations is doubtful; and the District's ability to meet future capital needs, due to aging buildings and infrastructure, is bleak.

 Also, Charter Schools have adversely impacted all districts in Pennsylvania, including Reading.
-Due to the under academic performance of the District, little doubt exists that there will not be an increase in the number of Charter Schools confronting the District.
-As such, the potential to lose revenue without the ability to offset the associated costs is very likely.
 Without State reform of the funding and creation of Charter Schools, the District is certain to lose enrollment and revenue without the ability to offset the costs.
-Adding the unfunded mandate of Common Core, increasing academic performance in the future remains doubtful and the impact of Charter Schools is almost certain.
+Adding the unfunded state and federal mandates, increasing number of non-traditional students requiring specialized programming continues to have a financial impact on the District.

-Finally, Other Postemployment Benefit Obligations (OPEB), totaling \$109,488,761 as of June 30, 2014, remain unfunded.
+Finally, Other Postemployment Benefit Obligations (OPEB), totaling \$117,510,842 as of June 30, 2015, remain unfunded.